virtual-labs/exp-bounded-buffer-iiith/experiment/procedure.md

 To simulate a consumer removing an item from the buffer:

 1. Click **Consume (Start Consumer Cycle)** to initiate the consumer process
-2. Click **wait(full) - Wait if buffer is empty** to check if there are items in the buffer
+2. Click **wait(filled) - Wait if buffer is empty** to check if there are items in the buffer

-1. If the buffer is empty, the consumer will wait (full semaphore = 0)
+1. If the buffer is empty, the consumer will wait (filled semaphore = 0)
-2. If there are items, the consumer can proceed (full semaphore decremented)
+2. If there are items, the consumer can proceed (filled semaphore decremented)